qpython-android/qbaselib/README.md

 # About
-QBaselib can provides basic base libraries / utils for Android project.
+QBaselib provides basic base libraries / utils for Android project.

 It is not a standalone project, it will be included by QPython / QPython3 as a submodule.